Blog

 “In the heart of the feared place, the hero discovers their wholeness.” – Unknown

-this is a map for our heroic path and destiny that we are meant to take in this life if we answer the call and take the journey.
+This is a map for our heroic path and destiny that we are meant to take in this life if we answer the call and take the journey.

 “The cave you fear to enter, holds the treasure you seek.” – Joseph Campbell